ej-sanmartin/Necesito/README.md

-3. A clickable list of all the selectable goods and services that could be bartered
+3. MainActivity.java/ main_activity.xml: A clickable list of all the selectable goods and services that could be bartered

 ![Main List Screenshot](img/Main_List_Activity.png)

-4. The list of all the posts for the items of a particular good and service.
+4. post_item.xml/ post_item_list.xml: The list of all the posts for the items of a particular good and service.
 Includes data

 on what the original poster wants, approximate distance away from the user looking at the post,